zwyatt/SeekDB/README.md

 ### 1.61
 - Seekdb now searches correctly based on whether the SnD target is from q/cp/gq or quickwhere
 - Colour codes no longer appear in coloured enemy names when fighting them
-- 'seek' without a target will now default to seeking your current enemy, or your current SnD target if not fighting
+- 'seek' without a target will now default to your enemy or your SnD

 ### 1.6
 - Triggers on seek, no more cooldown, can toggle seek reporting on/off